 It was, essentially, a ‘given’ that either Canada or Team USA would take home gold in the women’s hockey tournament – but where Amanda Kessel et al were the focus before the tournament, it was two European netminders who ultimately stole the show.

 On this week’s One Puck Short Podcast, EIHA Development Strategy author Matt Lloyd joins me to discuss the proposal, what the motivations behind it are and how the recently announce IHUK ‘review’ of British hockey fits in to the landscape.

 Don’t forget, you can subscribe to the One Puck Short Podcast on iTunes!

-Thanks to Pat for joining me today.
-You can follow him on Twitter @Pat_Pickens.
+Thanks to Matt for taking the time to join me; you can follow him on Twitter @Sledgewomble

 You can also ‘like’ One Puck Short on Facebook

 Among other things, we’ll be looking at the proposed EIHA Development Strategy, the EIHL rule changes and our own hopes for the sport in the UK.

 You can listen live from 6pm via the website – www.peterboroughcityradio.co.uk